 History at KS3

-The History department teaches a programme that allows boys to see History as a broad discipline; one that engages with politics, literature, art, sociology for example.
-For this reason, several of the department are also involved in teaching the History of Ideas programme from Year 7 to 9 which celebrates the significant position History holds in shaping a broader understanding of the world.
+The History department teaches a programme that allows boys to see History as a broad discipline; one that engages with politics, literature, art, and sociology for example.
+For this reason, several of the department are also involved in teaching the History of Ideas programme from Years 7 to 11, which celebrates the significant position History holds in shaping a broader understanding of the world.

 The study of History at Key Stage 3 is composed of the same “key elements” prescribed by the National Curriculum at Primary school, but at an appropriate level.
 The key elements are: